unnus/unnus/content/healthcare-branding.md

  -->

-<p>By joining this free 5 day part series, you’ll receive well researched branding strategies to create your own authentic brand</p>
+<p>By joining this free 5 day part series, you’ll receive well-researched strategies to create your authentic brand</p>

 <h3>This series will cover:</h3>
 <ul class="course-check">